Strong solutions of Tsirelson's equation in discrete time taking values in compact spaces with semigroup action: Introduction

 \section{Introduction}

-Let $ S $ and $ \Sigma $ be compact metrizable spaces with countable bases and suppose that $ \Sigma $ is a topological semigroup acting continuously on the space $ S $.
-Denote $ \bN = \{ 0,1,2,\ldots \} $ and consider the following stochastic equation (which we call {\em Tsirelson's equation}):
+Let $ S $ and $ \Sigma $ be compact metric spaces with countable bases and suppose that $ \Sigma $ is a topological semigroup acting continuously on $ S $.
+Denote $ \bN = \{ 0,1,2,\ldots \} $ and consider the following stochastic equation (which we call {\em Tsirelson's equation in discrete time}):